North Korea celebrates founding leader’s birthday

 North Koreans are taught from birth to revere Kim Il Sung and his son Kim Jong Il, and all adults wear badges depicting one or both men.

-“As the days go by the yearning of the great leader is growing,” Ri Gwang Hyok, 33, told an AFP reporter in Pyongyang as they visited the statues of Kim Il Sung and Kim Jong Il.
+“As the days go by the yearning for the great leader is growing,” Ri Gwang Hyok, 33, told an AFP reporter in Pyongyang as they visited statues of Kim Il Sung and Kim Jong Il.